Mexico says the virus may have killed up to 81 people.

 Ebola Reston virus found in pigs and six humans in the Philippines in 2009 in what is believed to be the virus’ first transmission from pigs to humans.

-Dr John Simon, a consultant in infectious diseases and tropical medicine in Hong Kong, told Al Jazeera that anti-viral drugs could be used to combat the virus.
+“The scare is very genuine and it could spread further and become a pandemic,’ Dr John Simon, a consultant in infectious diseases and tropical medicine in Hong Kong, told Al Jazeera.

-“It is an H1N1 virus and that is easy to treat with anti-viral drugs – I am not saying it is going to be easily containable, but it should be quite responsive to treatment,” he said.
+“It is an H1N1 virus and that is easy to treat with anti-viral drugs – I am not saying it is going to be easily containable, but it should be quite responsive to treatment.